Proximify/packman/README.md

 ## How it works

-The plugin reads the `composer.json` of the root project an assumes that required packages with the same namespace than that of the root project should be managed by a **local packaging server**.
+The plugin reads the `composer.json` of the root project looks for packages listed under `require` and `require-dev` whose namespace is equal to the root project's.
+Such packages are assumed to be private and are served from a **local package manager** using a composer repository.

 ### Steps